rackerlabs/design-system/_component_design/alert.md

 - Ensure notification bars have implicit priority based on the alert type from most to least severity level: Error > Warning > Success > Informational
 - Ensure notification bars are used sparingly and limited to one per page.
-- For multiple alert bars, stack them in order of criticality, high-to-low, top-to-bottom.
+- For multiple alerts, stack them in order of criticality, high-to-low, top-to-bottom.

 {% endcolumn %}